Naked Gun 33 1/3: The Final Insult: Critical response

 Naked Gun 33⅓: The Final Insult received mixed reviews from critics.
 The film holds a 66% rating on Rotten Tomatoes, based on 67 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads, "Naked Gun 33 1/3: The Final Insult can't help but be sporadically funny thanks to Leslie Nielsen's dependably solid work, but it's still a steep comedown from the original."
-On Metacritic it has a weighted average score of 63% based on reviews from 21 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 63% based on reviews from 21 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

+Siskel and Ebert: Both critics gave Naked Gun 33⅓ "two thumbs up."
+Ebert praised Leslie Nielsen’s deadpan performance and felt the film's humor worked better than the previous installment.
+Siskel highlighted the rapid‑fire joke density, noting that the first half of the film was especially strong.
+Roger Ebert's review in the Chicago Sun-Times gave the film three out of four stars, the same rating he gave to The Naked Gun 2½: The Smell of Fear.

 Peter Rainer of the Los Angeles Times praised the opening sequence, which parodied The Untouchables, and the climax at the Academy Awards, but felt the middle was uninspired, and that the film overall had too little plotting and relied too much on comedy without the romantic or action elements of the previous films.
 Others felt that the humor was weak and too similar to that of the previous films.
-Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, the same rating he gave to The Naked Gun 2½: The Smell of Fear.
 The movie won two Golden Raspberry Awards: Worst Supporting Actor for O.J.
 Simpson and Worst New Star for Anna Nicole Smith.